 Lead the group through each of the six categories to generate a list of questions for each.

-Have the group you’re working with systematically go through each of these categories to generate questions in each category about the product or project.
-This helps you determine what you need to think through for your product.
+Have the group you’re working with create a systematic flow of questions for each of the categories.
+Lead the group to generate questions in each category about the product or project.
+Asking the right question will trigger thinking about areas you’d otherwise miss.
+This question asking process helps you determine what you need to think through for your product.

 Don’t answer the questions yet.
 Just keep thinking of questions at this stage.
+Keep the flow of questions coming.
 The goal at this step is to think up as many questions as you can.